No animals are allowed inside any Park District facility, with exception of service animals.

 Photos and video footage are periodically taken of people participating in District programs and activities.
 All persons registering for District programs/activities, Participants in District events, or using District property thereby agree that any photograph or video taken by the District may be used in District publications, advertising, marketing materials, brochures, event flyers, social media (including Facebook, YouTube, and other social media sites operated by the District), and the District’s website without additional prior notice or permission and without any compensation to you.
 All photos and videos are property of the District.

 To help make our programs and facilities enjoyable for all, participants and members are expected to exhibit appropriate behavior at all times.
-It is required that all patrons adhere to our Behavior Management Policy.
+It is required that all patrons adhere to our Behavior Management Policy 6.10.
 This includes but is not limited to showing respect to all patrons and staff, abstaining from the use of abusive or foul language, refraining from causing bodily harm to themselves or others, respecting equipment, supplies, and facilities.
-Failure to follow these guidelines may result in permanent suspension of participation.
+Failure to follow the policy may result in permanent suspension of participation.

 These guidelines have been developed to help make our programs safe and enjoyable for all.
-To learn more about our Behavior Management Procedure, contact 847.831.3810.
+To learn more about our Behavior Management Policy, contact 847.831.3810.

 The Park District does not carry medical or accident insurance for program participants – the costs would make program fees prohibitive.
 Please review your own personal health insurance plan to be certain that you and your family have the proper coverage.